VSAnimator/vsanimator.github.io/docs/collage_diffusion.markdown

 <img src="collage_diffusion/teaser_cake.pdf" alt="drawing" width="800"/>

-With a layered representation, we can control a variety of characteristics of diffusion-generated images on a per-object basis, including spatial layout, visual appearance, and edge maps.
-In addition, we also gain fine-grained control over image harmonization--how strictly we respect the specification of each individual object when generating a cohesive image.
+With a layered representation, we can control several aspects of image harmonization on a per-object basis, including spatial layout, the preservation of visual appearance, and the preservation of edge maps.
+We also gain fine-grained control over the harmonization-fidelity tradeoff on a per-layer basis.
+Try out our demo [here](collagediffusion.stanford.edu)!

 # How it works

 ## Goal: harmonize, but preserve

-We have two main goals when generating images from a collage:
+We have two main goals when generating images from a sequence of layers:
 1. Harmonization: the objects in each layer are combined to produce a coherent, self-consistent image
 2. Fidelity: we preserve key attributes of the input layers.
 These may include:
     1. Spatial fidelity: we preserve the spatial arrangement of the objects described by different layers (the sushi is in the right half of the bento box, the ginger in the top left, etc. )